mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-macos-keychain-as-an-ios-engineer.md

 The above is based on the docs.
 But based on my findings the default keychain gets ignored when you look up things.

+#### Specifying a 'search list'
 ```
 security find-generic-password -w -s 'gmail.com' -a 'armin' \
  "/Users/mfaani/Library/Keychains/business.keychain-db" \
  /Users/mfaani/Library/Keychains/personal.keychain-db"
 ```
- will query from "business.keychain-db" and "personal.keychain-db" i.e. it will look in the _provided_ search list
+ will query from "business.keychain-db" and "personal.keychain-db" i.e. it will look in the _specified_ search list

 ### So what really happens?